 Boon Ok Phansa (Month 11)

 Ok Phansa is the end of Buddhist Rains Retreat, aka Buddhist Lent.
-In the daytime people listen to sermons and watch boat races.
-In the evening people light candles or oil lamps – these are most impressive along the Mekong and other rivers which display them on large bamboo rafts.
+In the daytime people listen to sermons and then during the evening people light candles or oil lamps – these are usually most impressive along the Mekong and other rivers which display the lights on large bamboo rafts.

 About Boon Ok Phansa - Boon Ok Phansa Photo Essay